 Corona pandemic: Virtually no impact on Q1 freight volumes at the Port of Gothenburg

-The Port of Gothenburg, in line with the rest of Sweden, remains open despite the coronavirus pandemic.
+The Port of , in line with the rest of Sweden, remains open despite the pandemic.
 The most recent operating results are positive and show that freight volumes have remained high through the first quarter of the year.
 This is revealed in the Port of Gothenburg’s new freight volume report.

 The port of Gothenburg is Sweden’s largest port by far, which also means that the port’s volumes give a firm indication on how trade with the outside world works for the entire Swedish business community.
 Sweden is highly dependent on the rest of the world and despite trade volumes remaining firm during the first quarter, a slowdown is expected during the second quarter as a result of the situation globally.